l1tch/gohome/README.md

 Merge Sort positions as last one with 0.03783 sec (~1400% faster).

 > ![image](./readme/images/02.png)
-Algorithms: Counting Sort, Pigeonhole Sort, GoHome, Merge Sort Test config: 20 “Worst Case” datasets, each from 9999 to 0
+Algorithms: Counting Sort, Pigeonhole Sort, GoHome, Merge Sort;
+Test config: 20 “Worst Case” datasets, each from 9999 to 0